The Best-Preserved Pair of Skis from Prehistory

 An ice axe was used to chip away the ice.
 Photo: Espen Finstad, secretsoftheice.com.

-Dag Inge Bakke brought an ice axe forward and started chipping away at the ice.
+Dag Inge Bakke brought forward an ice axe and started chipping away at the ice.
 He used the ice axe with great care to avoid damage to the ski below.
 Piece by piece, Julian and Dag Inge removed the ice covering the ski until the whole length of the ski was visible.

 Luke-warm water is used to thaw the ice still holding the ski.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.

 The final step was to melt the ice below the ski to release its grip.
-The team warmed water on gas cookers and poured luke-warm water onto the ice and the ski.
+The team warmed water on gas cookers and poured lukewarm water onto the ice and the ski.
 Slowly, the grip loosened.

 The second Digervarden ski, completely free of ice.
 Photo: Espen Finstad, secretsoftheice.com.